 Once you have paid the fines and showed acceptable proof of insurance, your vehicle registration will still be revoked for 90 days on your second offense, and 180 days on the third.
-You should immediately surrender your registration receipt and license plates to the Montana Motor Vehicle Division’s (MVD) office, when you receive the court’s order of suspension.
+You should immediately surrender your registration receipt and license plates to the Montana Motor Vehicle Division’s (MVD) office when you receive the court’s order of suspension.
 During the revocation period, the Department of Justice will issue you a restricted registration receipt that allows you to use the car for daily commute to work only.

 If you fail to surrender your plates and registration receipt, police officers are legally authorized to seize your plates during an investigative stop or arrest.
 If you willfully refuse to return your license, you will be fined up to $500 or imprisoned not more than 30 days.

-Reducing Insurance Law Penalties in Montana
+Reducing insurance law penalties in Montana

-On the other hand, the State offers you opportunities to lessen the burden of your penalties, provided that you follow certain conditions.
+On the other hand, the State offers opportunities to lessen the burden of your penalties, provided that you follow certain conditions.
 If, before your scheduled court appearance, you are able to submit evidence of compliance that proves that your policy was active at the time of the citation, your conviction can be dismissed.
-If you can satisfy judgment by submitting proof of compliance before your court appearance, your reinstatement fee can be waived.
+If you can satisfy the judgment by submitting proof of compliance before your court appearance, your reinstatement fee can be waived.
 If you come back to court with a newly-purchased auto insurance policy, the suspension period of your driving privileges can be shortened.

-Reinstating Driving Privileges in Montana
+Reinstating driving privileges in Montana

 In Montana, you can only start the reinstatement process of your driving privileges after paying your dues and serving your suspension period.
 There is a $50 registration reinstatement fee and $100 license reinstatement fee, if applicable, and you must then secure a valid auto insurance policy that meets the coverage limits required by law.
-You must have your insurer file an SR-22 for you, which is to be maintained for 3 years.
+You must have your insurer file an SR-22 for you, which is to be maintained for three years.
 Your SR-22 will help the Motor Vehicles Financial Responsibility Division monitor your insurance compliance.
 Failure to maintain the SR-22 will result again lead to the suspension of your registration.

-A note for fourth time offenders: the Department of Justice may evaluate your case and determine whether or not you are eligible for licensure, even after you've furnished all standard proof and satisfied judgments.
+A note for fourth-time offenders: the Department of Justice may evaluate your case and determine whether or not you are eligible for licensure, even after you've furnished all standard proof and satisfied judgments.

-Re-applying for Auto Insurance in Montana
+Re-applying for auto insurance in Montana